Visions from Broadway …

 “Success is getting what you want, happiness is wanting what you get.”

 Historically, the location is the Long Branch shore at its pinnacle.
 Point of coastal greatest.
 Land where Long Branch “Entertained a Nation.”
 A lot to live up to.
-Redeveloping the neighborhood of Broadway is never going to be an easy job.
+Redeveloping the neighborhood of Broadway was never going to be an easy job.
 Lower Broadway still has grit.
 Only it’s lost stature awaits return.
+All this could play well in the new world of “experiential retail.”

 * * * * *